-This page answers frequently asked questions about the differences between Xbox One and Xbox 360.
+This page answers frequently asked questions about Xbox 360 game and accessory compatibility with your Xbox One console.

-Xbox One backward compatibility is here.
-You can play a growing number of digital and disc-based Xbox 360 games on Xbox One.
-Xbox 360 games run within an emulator on Xbox One, which means you'll be able to use most features from both systems while playing games, such as screenshots, broadcasting and Game DVR.
+Yes, you can play a growing number of digital and disc-based Xbox 360 games on Xbox One.
+Xbox 360 games run within an emulator on Xbox One, which means you'll be able to use most features from both systems while playing games, such as screenshots, broadcasting, and Game DVR.

 Note Xbox One games will not work on Xbox 360.